 There are 2.8 Billion users accessing the Internet today, which account to almost 40% of the whole world population.
-This explosion in the number of the Internet users was due to infrastructural factors, such as the introduction of broadband technologies and their wide availability and, somehow, affordability.
-The Internet has broken all concept of media and become the mainstream platform for consumers to communicate and purchase.
+This explosion in the number of Internet users was due to infrastructural factors, such as the introduction of broadband technologies and their wide availability and, somehow, affordability.
+The Internet has broken all concept of media and becomes the mainstream platform for consumers to communicate and purchase.
 As a result, its role in marketing has shifted from being a media channel to a strategic marketing platform.

-The importance on Web 2.0 as a new marketing channel is that it has a strong influence on consumers and how it should be incorporated into companies strategies as whole, not just the marketing plan.
-A model that ensures seamless transition and successful implantation of Marketing 2.0 tools, which is the application of Web 2.0 technologies in marketing.
+The importance on Web 2.0 as a new marketing channel is that it has a strong influence on consumers and how it should be incorporated into companies strategies as a whole, not just the marketing plan.
+A model that ensures a seamless transition and successful implantation of Marketing 2.0 tools, which is the application of Web 2.0 technologies in marketing.

 The proposed model aims to introduce a clear path through which companies would be able to implement Marketing 2.0 strategies.
 To be able to do so, first, we’ll have to understand what Marketing 2.0 means.
 Implement Marketing 2.0 Model involves defining Web 2.0 and discussing its relation with marketing.
 Then, we will discuss the factors illustrated in the proposed model by analysing the hypothesis we’ve developed on each factor.

 How to implement a Marketing 2.0 Model: Strategies for Closer Customer Relationships